I don’t own many things—but everything I own adds value to my life.

-Each of my belongings—my kitchenware, furniture, clothes, car—functions either as a tool or gives some sort of positive aesthetic value to my life.
-That is, as a minimalist, every possession serves a purpose and/or brings me joy.
+Each of my belongings—my kitchenware, furniture, clothes, car—functions either as a tool or adds positive aesthetic value to my life; that is, as a minimalist, every possession serves a purpose or brings me joy.

-Over time, though, situations’ll change.
-They always do.
-And so I’m forced to ask the same important question over and over and over again: Does this thing add value to my life?
+Over time, though, situations’ll change—they always do.
+So I’m forced to ask the same important question over and over and over again: Does this thing add value to my life?

-And but it’s not just material possessions at which I posit this query.
-I ask it, too, in regard to relationships, social media, and any other potentially superfluous matters in life.
+And it’s not just material possessions at which I posit this query: I ask it in regard to relationships, social media, and any other potentially superfluous matters in life.

-I constantly ask this question because circumstances constantly change.
-Just because something adds value to my life today, that doesn’t mean it’ll necessarily add value to my life tomorrow.
-So I keep asking, and I adjust accordingly.
+I constantly ask this question because circumstances constantly change: because something adds value to my life today doesn’t mean it’ll add value to my life tomorrow, so I keep asking and I keep adjusting accordingly.

 “Does This Add Value?” is an excerpt from Everything That Remains.